graphql/graphql-scalars/scalars/contributed/andimarek/local-date.md

 The prefix "Local" comes from the fact that without a time-zone it is not a specific point in time, but rather expresses a "local point of view".
-A popular use case for using this scalar are birthdays for example, which are normally not stored with a specific timezone.
+A popular use case for using this scalar are birthdays for example, which are normally not stored with a specific time zone.

 Because this scalar depends on the ISO-8601 calendar it is not recommended to use for dates before the year 1582.